aws/aws-eks-best-practices/content/security/docs/hosts.md

 By deploying workers onto private subnets, you minimize their exposure to the Internet where attacks often originate.
 Beginning April 22, 2020, the assignment of public IP addresses to nodes in a managed node groups will be controlled by the subnet they are deployed onto.
 Prior to this, nodes in a Managed Node Group were automatically assigned a public IP.
 If you choose to deploy your worker nodes on to public subnets, implement restrictive AWS security group rules to limit their exposure.

 ### Run Amazon Inspector to assess hosts for exposure, vulnerabilities, and deviations from best practices
-[Inspector](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_introduction.html) requires the deployment of an agent that continually monitors activity on the instance while using set of rules to assess alignment with best practices.
+[Inspector](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_introduction.html) requires the deployment of an agent that continually monitors activity on the instance while using a set of rules to assess alignment with best practices.

 !!! tip
     At present, managed node groups do not allow you to supply user metadata or your own AMI.
 If you want to run Inspector on managed workers, you will need to install the agent after the node has been bootstrapped.